WangYun1995/FortranCWT/README.md

 # FortranCWT
-A Fortran package for fast implementation of the Continuous Wavelet Transform of the 1D signals.
+The Fortran 95 codes for fast implementation of the Continuous Wavelet Transform of the 1D signals.